vlad-shabanov/cbsd/share/docs/general/cbsd_fetch.md

 As the information on the Internet is in constant dynamic motion, some resources have properties that become obsolete or disappear through the old links, and this happens very often.

-The **CBSD** project in most cases tries to protect users from such changes - for this we have launched the official mirror for **CBSD resources**, and we very much welcome any help with resources and maintenance project on the part of users.
+The **CBSD** project has its own infrastructure (mainly thanks to donors) to protect users from such changes - for this we have launched the official mirror for **CBSD resources**, and we very much welcome any help with resources and maintenance project on the part of users.
 You can read about this in the _"Expand Resource Mirror **CBSD**"_ section below.

 # fetch.conf